Room 1240 Computer Sciences A/V Support

 - Select the video input (Laptop1, Laptop2, HDMI, DOC CAM).
 The projector performs optimally when using a digital input (i.e. HDMI, Display-Port, etc.), but does not display a preview on the control panel.
 The HDMI cable has a yellow label, and adapters for DisplayPort, and Mini-Display Port.

-- if you are using HDMI video, it includes audio from your laptop.
+- If you are using HDMI video, it includes audio from your laptop.
 You may need to adjust your laptop audio settings the first time you use it.

 - If you are using VGA video, you can connect the 3.5mm audio plug to the headphone jack of your device

 - Adjust presentation volume on both the podium control panel and your computer.
+Please check the volume in the audience area, as the volume at the podium is not the same as in the audience.

-- The podium microphone has a mute/unmute switch on the base
+- The podium microphone has a mute/unmute switch on the base.

 - Spare batteries can be found in the podium organizer to the right of the Document camera.

-- Microphones can also be muted on the control panel
+- Microphones can also be muted on the control panel (not recommended)

 - Manually turn off the Document Camera, by pressing the button, waiting 1-3 seconds, and then pressing the button again when prompted